- Vedanta is a philosophical manifestation of ‘Sanatana Dharma’, the philosophical foundation of Hinduism.

 - Vedanta comes from the Sanskrit root word vid, which means knowledge.

-Although advaita is the crown jewel of the Hindu religious/philosophical tradition, its exponents accept dvaita and vishistha-advaita also.
-Under dualism or dvaita, individual soul and the universal soul, or Atman and Brahman (Parmatma) are two different entities.
-The qualified non-dualism or Vishishtha-Advaita denies the oneness of God, the universe and human beings, but accepts the two latter as parts or the body of God.
-These two systems also don’t accept Impersonal Brahman (God) of non-dualism, but believe in Personal God.
+Although Advaita is the crown jewel of the Hindu religious/philosophical tradition, its exponents accept Dvaita and Vvishistha-Advaita also.
+Under dualism, or Dvaita, the individual soul and the universal soul, or Atman and Brahman (Parmatma), are two different entities.
+The qualified non-dualism, or Vishishtha-Advaita, denies the oneness of God, the universe, and human beings, but accepts the two latter as parts or the body of God.
+These two systems also don’t accept Impersonal Brahman (God) of non-dualism but believe in Personal God.

 However, non-dualism, as fine-tuned by Sri Ramakrishna and Swami Vivekananda, harmonizes the other two systems and accepts both Impersonal and Personal God.
 From his own experience of Brahman, Sri Ramakrishna described the different stages of perception of God: